IshantL/ES6-Revision/README.md

 {name: "Ishant"}
 {name: "John"}
 ```
-we cant replace the oject , only we can change its properties
+we cant replace the object , only we can change its properties
 ```
 const per = {name: "Ishant"};
 console.log(per);